Assignments

 Advantages:

-• Real-time communication: WebSocket technology allows bidirectional communication between the ESP32-C3 and the web application.
-Sensor values are transmitted instantly without requiring constant page refreshes, making the radar visualization smoother and more interactive.
+- Real-time communication: WebSocket allows bidirectional communication between the ESP32-C3 and the web application.
+Sensor values are transmitted instantly without requiring constant page refreshes.

-• Wireless monitoring: Since the ESP32-C3 contains integrated Wi-Fi capabilities, the radar system can be monitored wirelessly from any device connected to the same network.
-This eliminates the dependency on physical serial connections.
+- Wireless monitoring: Since the ESP32-C3 contains integrated Wi-Fi, the radar system can be monitored wirelessly from any device on the same network.

-• Dynamic visualization: JavaScript made it possible to create animated radar graphics capable of displaying angle movement and distance detection in real time.
-The interface updates continuously according to incoming sensor data.
+- Dynamic visualization: JavaScript made it possible to create animated radar graphics capable of displaying angle movement and distance detection in real time.

-• Modern user interface: Shadcn UI components improved the organization and visual appearance of the project interface, allowing a cleaner and more professional dashboard presentation.
+- Modern user interface: Shadcn UI components improved the organization and visual appearance of the project interface.

-• Scalability: WebSocket communication can support multiple connected clients simultaneously, allowing future expansion for additional devices or monitoring systems.
+- Scalability: WebSocket communication can support multiple connected clients simultaneously.

 Disadvantages:

-• Wi-Fi dependency: The radar system depends completely on a stable 2.4 GHz Wi-Fi connection.
+- Wi-Fi dependency: The radar system depends on a stable 2.4 GHz Wi-Fi connection.
 Communication interruptions may occur if the network signal becomes unstable.

-• Complex debugging process: Troubleshooting WebSocket communication required verifying IP addresses, ports, Wi-Fi credentials, and browser connections simultaneously, increasing debugging complexity.
+- Complex debugging process: Troubleshooting WebSocket required verifying IP addresses, ports, Wi-Fi credentials, and browser connections simultaneously.

-• Library compatibility issues: Some ESP32 libraries generated compatibility conflicts during implementation, especially when combining WebSocket communication with servo control libraries.
+- Library compatibility issues: Some ESP32 libraries generated compatibility conflicts, especially when combining WebSocket with servo control libraries.

-• Higher implementation complexity: Combining ESP32 programming, WebSocket servers, JavaScript visualization, and UI frameworks introduced additional layers of configuration and development complexity.
+- Higher implementation complexity: Combining ESP32 programming, WebSocket servers, JavaScript visualization, and UI frameworks introduced additional configuration layers.

-• Browser dependency: The radar visualization requires a compatible browser environment to properly display animations and real-time updates.
+- Browser dependency: The radar visualization requires a compatible browser environment to properly display animations.

 Python Serial Monitoring